electromatter/mcp_base/README.md

 # mcp_base
-A simple library for parsing and packing fundimental types for building network protocols.
+A simple library for parsing and packing fundamental types for building network protocols.
 Licensed under the permissive ISC license.
 See the LICENSE file for details.
-Comments and Improvements are welcome.
+Comments and improvements are welcome.

-NOTE: The tests supplied in tests/ do not exaustively test the contracts of all of the functions, but they do check for many different errors.
+NOTE: The tests supplied in tests/ do not exhaustively test the contracts of all of the functions, but they do check for many different errors.

 ## System Requirements